anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### User Story Version

-"As a working professional who orders dinner during peak evening hours, I want a transparent, reliable delivery time estimate, so that I can plan my evening around the real arrival time."
+"As a working professional who orders dinner during peak evening hours, I want a transparent delivery time estimate, so that I can plan my evening around the real arrival time."